decargroup/uwb_interface/README.md

 This python package provides a basic API to UWB modules, allowing a user to initiate and collect ranging data between devices, as well as data transfer and broadcast capabilities between UWB devices.

 ## Installation
+Python 3.6 or greater is required.
 Inside this repo's directory, you may run

-    pip install .
+    pip3 install .
 or

-    pip install -e .
+    pip3 install -e .

 which installs the package in-place, allowing you make changes to the code without having to reinstall every time.

+TODO: we could make this python2 compatible by removing the type annotations.
+This is not needed right now.

 ## Minimal Working Example
 ```python